Oaths and Acknowledgments

 If the document to be notarized contains a prepared notarial certificate, is important to look for the key words “acknowledged” or “sworn to” to tell you which notarial act is required.
 If there is no notarial certificate on the document, the signer must direct the notary public whether he or she wants to make an acknowledgment or take an oath.
 Unless the notary public is an attorney, the notary public is not authorized to advise a person which notarial act is appropriate for the document presented for notarization, and the notary public may not advise the person about the contents of the document.

-The information above described is been based on the “GOVERNOR’S REFERENCE MANUAL FOR NOTARIES” available free to the public on the flgov.com website.
+The information contained on this page is based on the “GOVERNOR’S REFERENCE MANUAL FOR NOTARIES” available free to the public on the flgov.com website.

 We offer Full Mobile Public Notary Services and we are pleased to come to your home, office, workplace or any other location (hospitals, jails, detention centers and more) to perform the service described above.

 You can request more information, book an appointment or get a personalized quote of any of our services by calling or sending us a WhatsApp message to 305.791.6909, sending us an email to info@24hrsNotaryPublic.com or by filling the “Contact Me Form” on this page.
 Please include all details available in order to offer you the best rate possible.